-Worcester close to agreeing deal with new owners
+Worcester owners 'agree terms of sale of club'

 After fears that they might not even start the season, Warriors began the new campaign with a 45-14 defeat at London Irish on Saturday.

-The were wearing last season's strip, as although this season's has been ordered and is ready, it has not yet been paid for.
+They were wearing last season's strip, as although this season's has been ordered and is ready, it has not yet been paid for.

-They also used a coach to travel to the game, the bill for which was footed by one of the club's main sponsors, Adam Hewitt.
+They used a coach to travel to the game, the bill for which was footed by one of the club's main sponsors, Adam Hewitt.

 Warriors, whose winding-up court appearance to face HMRC has reportedly been set for 6 October, also have to pay back £14m worth of Sports Survival Package money, as sanctioned by the Department for Digital, Culture, Media & Sport during the Covid pandemic.